-Dallas-Fort Worth: Lead Latest Planning Activities
+Dallas–Fort Worth: Lead—Latest Planning Activities

-Collin County Attainment Demonstration SIP Revision and Agreed Order
+Collin County Attainment Demonstration for the 2008 Lead National Ambient Air Quality Standard and Agreed Order

-On May 30, 2012, the commission will consider for adoption the executive director's recommendation regarding the Collin County Attainment Demonstration for the 2008 National Ambient Air Quality Standard (NAAQS) for lead and the Agreed Order between the TCEQ and Exide Technologies (Exide).
-The state implementation plan (SIP) revision contains a reasonably available control measure and a reasonably available control technology analysis, demonstration of attainment through air dispersion modeling, a control strategy demonstration, an emissions inventory, a demonstration of reasonable further progress, and contingency measures.
-The Agreed Order will make the control strategies and contingency measures included in the Collin County Attainment Demonstration SIP Revision legally enforceable.
+The Exide agreed order and Collin County Attainment Demonstration SIP Revision for the 2008 Lead NAAQS were adopted by the commission on August 8, 2012.
+The SIP revision contains a reasonably available control measure and an analysis of reasonably available control technology, demonstration of attainment through air-dispersion modeling, a control strategy demonstration, an emissions inventory, a demonstration of reasonable further progress, and contingency measures.
+The agreed order makes the control strategies and contingency measures included in the Collin County Attainment Demonstration SIP Revision legally enforceable.

 Collin County Attainment Demonstration SIP Revision (2011-001-SIP-NR)